-When a useradd command runs successfully it adds user details in passwd file.
+When a useradd command runs successfully it adds user details in the passwd file.

-userdel command in Linux as the name suggest userdel command is used for deleting users. the syntax for the userdel command is like below.
+userdel command in Linux as the name suggests userdel command is used for deleting users. the syntax for the userdel command is like below.

 $ sudo userdel <username>